-Small businesses can utilize retirement plans to reduce their tax burden, help fund retirement, shield assets and help recruit and retain employees.
+Small businesses can use retirement plans to reduce their tax burden, help fund retirement, shield assets and help recruit and retain employees.
 The options that exist depend on the business structure and the intended goal.
-For self-employed individuals and small-business owners two plans are often used, the Keogh and the SEP (Simplified Employee Plan) IRA.
+For self-employed individuals and small-business owners two plans are often used: the Keogh and the Simplified Employee Plan IRA.
 Both the Keogh and the SEP-IRA offer compounded annual returns and an increase in value tax free until the assets are distributed.
 Which plan to choose for maximum benefit will depend upon whether you're self employed or a small business owner and how much money you make.

 The Keogh plan, also called an HR 10 plan, is a qualified retirement plan with use limited to self-employed individuals and small businesses operating as sole proprietorships or general partnerships.
 This includes single-member limited liability companies treated as disregarded entities for tax purposes.
 Keogh plans can be set up as defined benefit plans or defined contribution plans.
-Defined benefit plans -- traditional pension plans -- pay out a certain dollar amount per month in retirement.
-Defined contribution plans -- like 401(k)s and 403(b)s -- specify the monthly or annual contribution.
+Defined benefit plans–traditional pension plans–pay out a certain dollar amount per month in retirement.
+Defined contribution plans–like 401(k)s and 403(b)s–specify the monthly or annual contribution.

 A Keogh offers two types of defined contribution plans: money purchase plans and profit sharing plans.
 The profit sharing plan option provides the most flexibility.
 The Keogh profit sharing plan allows the contribution percentage to vary from year to year.
 However, the Keogh money purchase plan option requires the business owner to set the contribution percentage when she establishes the plan.
 This percentage must be met each year; otherwise, the individual will be subject to a penalty in the year the percentage is not met.

-A SEP-IRA is a retirement plan for self-employed individuals and small businesses, including corporations and limited partnerships, with employees.
+A SEP-IRA is a self employed IRA also available to small businesses, including corporations and limited partnerships, with employees.
 The SEP must be established by and for each and every eligible employee.
 The laws governing the SEP-IRA mandate that the contribution percentage be the same for all employees and that the company, not the employee, contributes the funds to the plan.
 The company does not have to make contributions every year.

 Both SEP-IRAs and Keoghs can be established at brokerage firms, banks or insurance companies and can invest in stocks, bonds, mutual funds, money market funds, CDs and annuities.
-Neither can invest in real estate.
-Both the Keogh defined contribution plan and the SEP-IRA have a maximum deductible contribution limit of the lesser of 25 percent or $50,000 (as of 2012).
-With both, plan participants can request distributions as early as age 59½.
+Neither type of plan can invest in real estate.

 - Comstock/Comstock/Getty Images